 If you have small children that are pushing your buttons with their tantrums and crazy behaviour, Janet Lansbury’s Unruffled podcast is for you.
-She’s well placed to offer advice given she’s a parenting expert and author of best selling books No Bad Kids and Elevating Childcare: A Guide to Respectful Parenting.
+She’s well placed to offer advice given she’s a parenting expert and author of best-selling books No Bad Kids and Elevating Childcare: A Guide to Respectful Parenting.
 We’re always looking for ways to bring some mindfulness into our parenting.
 Her voice is Zen and her approach even more so, and we like that she addresses very specific situations like how to respond if your child hits in the playground, or what to do if your toddler has a meltdown over which cup they drink from.
 Her practical advice is so good that she makes you feel you can deal with these ordinarily hair-tearing situations without tears.
 We can do this!

-Hosted by firm friends and mums Kristen Chase and Liz Gumbinner (of www.coolmompicks.com), Spawned is a upbeat, fun podcast about parenting, pop culture and life.
+Hosted by firm friends and mums Kristen Chase and Liz Gumbinner (of www.coolmompicks.com), Spawned is an upbeat, fun podcast about parenting, pop culture and life.
 They discuss issues we all do as parents like gendered toys, body image (and the release of the ‘curvy’ Barbie), the importance of music for kids, and tips for new parents (from veterans).
 Big thumbs up that you will never feel judged on your parenting decisions, as these gals are just so easygoing and open-minded.
 It’s kind of US-centric (where it has a cult following), but we can handle that.

 Mom and Dad Are Fighting

-This podcast is hosted by quick and witty Gabriel Roth, senior editor of Slate magazine (with the help of various equally sharp parent co-hosts).
+This podcast is hosted by quick and witty Gabriel Roth of Slate magazine (with the help of various equally sharp parent co-hosts).
 The tone is definitely more sophisticated and harder hitting than some of the other podcasts listed here (and is at times explicit, so not one to listen to in the car with the kids).
 Of particular note is the ‘triumphs and fails’ segment during which the hosts offer honest commentary on what has and has not worked for them lately with their kids.
 Yes, we all get overwhelmed sometimes, and that is totally okay.
 Good stuff happens too!
 Impressive guest line-ups.